Milton Ernest Hall

 Milton Ernest Hall is a large grade I listed country house in the village of Milton Ernest, Bedfordshire, England.
 It now serves as a nursing home.

+History

-It was built in 1853–58 for Benjamin Helps Starey on the site of a decaying earlier house by church architect William Butterfield, whose sister Ann was married to Starey.
+The hall was built in 1853–58 for Benjamin Helps Starey on the site of a decaying earlier house by church architect William Butterfield, whose sister Ann was married to Starey.
 Constructed in limestone in a Gothic Revival style, the main block is L-shaped with projecting gables and a high, steep roof containing several dormer windows.

 The property passed then through several hands before being sold in 1906 to Lord Ampthill.
 During the First World War the hall became the home of two of the sons of King George V. After the war it was restored to the Starey family.